Save money on British train fares by split-ticketing...

 France pulled out of being one of the Eurail Selectpass countries in January 2013 (so France couldn't be one of the 2 or 3 chosen countries on a Eurail Selectpass, even though it remained included in the Europe-wide Eurail Global Pass) but it'll once more be a Selectpass option country from April 2014.

-No more bistro cars on City Night Line sleeper trains from 1 April?
-It's been reported that CNL will cease providing bistro cars on those relatively few trains that still have them, from 1 April 2014.
+No more bistro cars on City Night Line sleeper trains from 1 April CNL will cease providing bistro cars on those relatively few trains that still have them, from 1 April 2014.
 The sleeper train from Paris to Berlin & Munich swapped its bistro car for an extra sleeping-car and couchette car to reinstate a Paris-Hamburg connection a couple of years ago.
 From memory the only sleeper train on an ex-UK route that had a bistro car (and then only on the Hamburg-Copenhagen section) was the one to and from Copenhagen.
 I have not yet seen this report confirmed, but I'm 90% sure it's true, and have removed reference to the bistro car on the Amsterdam/Cologne - Copenhagen sleeper.

 Warsaw-Vilnius: Looks like the trackwork which is blocking this route could go on until July 2015, in spite of hopes that trains would resume in April 2014.
 Updates will be posted on the Lithuania page.